harness/developer-hub/release-notes/internal-developer-portal.md

 #### Bug Fixes

 - TechDocs builds were facing issues with Bitbucket and GitHub App authentication when delegate was used in the connector.
-This is resolved now.
+This is resolved now, ensure to upgrade the delegate version to 24.07.83404 or beyond for the fix.
 [IDP-3120]
 - UI fix to show the correct count of the selected services in Getting Started.
 [IDP-3112]
 - UI Bug fix showing a group is selected under IDP Admin Access Control while no group was actually selected.
 [IDP-3081]
 - Custom plugins - Fixed wrong status showing for custom plugin’s builds.
 [IDP-3059]